kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/ingress_class.md

 class, a reference to an IngressClass resource that contains additional configuration including the name of the controller that should implement the class.
 IngressClass resources contain an optional parameters field.
 This can be used to reference additional implementation-specific configuration for this class.
+For the AWS Load Balancer controller, the implementation-specific configuration is [IngressClassParams](#ingressclassparams) in the `elbv2.k8s.aws` API group.

 !!!example
     - specify controller as `ingress.k8s.aws/alb` to denote Ingresses should be managed by AWS Load Balancer Controller.